brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 At first, I felt a weight lift off my shoulders following the weeks of agonizing over what to do, albeit not without regrets.
 Someone with whom I discussed my mixed feelings about dumping Ulysses compared me to "a divorced guy who still misses the ex-wife who cheated on him."

 I thought that was taking it a bit far, but I understood his point.
 I had *really loved* writing in Ulysses.
-I'd seen myself using it to finish the WIP in it and maybe even write a sequel (assuming anyone gave a flip about the WIP itself, unless I just wrote the sequel for my own enjoyment because I already know its plot and would love to get it out of my head and into text).
+I'd seen myself using it to finish the WIP and maybe even write a sequel (assuming anyone gave a flip about the WIP itself, unless I just wrote the sequel for my own enjoyment because I already know its plot and would love to get it out of my head and into text).

 Now, it was no longer[^notUninstalled] in my stable of tools, and I wasn't happy about that.